localdevices/pyorc/docs/user-guide/camera_config/index.rst

 Below we describe how the information needed should be measured in the field during a dedicated survey.
 This is typically done every time when you do an incidental observation, or once during the installation of a fixed camera.
-If you leave the camera in place, you can remove control points after the survey.
+If you leave the camera in place, you can remove recognizeable control points after the survey, as long as you have one video with the control points visible, which you can use to setup the camera configuration.

 Example of survey situations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You will notice in the next sections that you can typically measure either 4 control points at one vertical plane
-(water surface) or 6 or more points at random elevations.
-You prepare this situation by spreading easy to recognize
+(e.g. the water surface) or 6 or more points at random elevations.
+You prepare this situation by spreading easy to
-markers over your Field of View.
-In the figure below you see two examples, one where 4 sticks were placed in the water
+recognize markers over your Field of View.
+In the figure below you see two examples, one where 4 sticks were placed in
-and the interface of the sticks with the water (red dots) is measured.
-And one where 6 black-and-whiter markers are
+the water and the interface of the sticks with the water (red dots) is measured.
+And one where 6 black-and-white
-spread over the field of view.
+markers are spread over the field of view.

 .. table:: Examples of ground control markers and situations